Naveen3251/BlazeAI/README.md

 # BlazeAI

-# Data Collection and Preprocessing
+# Phase 1 : Data Collection and Preprocessing

 ### Data Collection
 The project involves downloading SEC filings for the following companies: